kioku-project/kioku/.github/pull_request_template.md

 # Description

-Please enter a detailed description of the contents of the pull request here.
+Please provide a comprehensive description of the pull request's contents here.

 ## Resolved Issues